Démystifions le pissenlit

 3. In herbal teas

-4. Finally, roasted dandelion roots are sometimes used as a coffee substitute, just like chicory roots.
+4. Finally, roasted dandelion roots are sometimes used as a coffee substitute, similar to chicory roots.

 References